 Top five Marmite motors

-As we’ve stated many times, taste by its very nature is subjective and nowhere is this more prevalent than in the world of the automobile.
+Taste by its very nature is subjective, and nowhere is this more prevalent than in the world of the automobile.

 As the first small crossover to grace UK roads, the Nissan Juke arrived looking like a rejected character design from the animated Cars film.
-But as the ‘big bang’ car which set off a rapidly expanding segment, the Nissan Juke has overcome its initial naysayers by pure force of will (and enticing prices) and has become a familiar sight across the country.
+But as the ‘big bang’ car which set off a rapidly expanding segment, it has overcome its initial naysayers by pure force of will and has become a familiar sight across the country.

 The X6 barrelled onto UK roads in 2009 looking like the designers at BMW wanted to create a mix between the tumbler from Batman Begins and a steroid-abusing 4 Series.
 Coining the term ‘Sports Activity Coupe’, the German’s combined the most popular attributes of an SUV (high ground clearance, all-wheel drive and all-weather ability, large wheels and tires) with the desired looks of a coupe.